da-steve101/riffel/README.md

 #Riffel

-This project will be a bridge through [Riffa](http://riffa.ucsd.edu) project interface to [Chisel](http://chisel.eecs.berkeley.edu/) world.
+The goal of this project is to build a bridge between [Riffa](http://riffa.ucsd.edu) and [Chisel](http://chisel.eecs.berkeley.edu/).

-It aims to simplify a bit more the PCIe communication of Chisel modules to the host.
+It aims to simplify the PCIe communication between Chisel modules and the host.

 To build tests: